 > Omni-King/Ruler Of All is at the highest of this God Tier and as the name suggests rules over all 12 universes and All beings in existence.

-lets get into the BAD..And There are a Bucket List of them.
+lets get into the BAD shall we?..And There are a Bucket List of them.

 Because what i just said above was I felt in my opinion are the only good stuff regarding this series.

-There are MANY flaws in regards to the story that fail in such an Epic way in this category and yes the dragon ball franchise usually establishes as this fun action anime for kids and teens much to the dismay of others looking more along the lines of noteworthy writing.
-But in a way when it comes to its writing to DBS NEVER did it have to fall so flat on its face and stumble,
+There are Many flaws in regards to the story that fail in such an Epic way in this category and yes the dragon ball franchise usually establishes as this fun action anime for kids and teens much to the dismay of others looking more along the lines of noteworthy writing.

 So to start off with its first biggest blunder was wasting weeks upon weeks to re-adapt the story lines of two films that most fandom and viewers had already seen.